 The In-flow Translation service will continue to include the MT translation as part of multi-format MX messages that are delivered through Transaction Manager as ISO 20022 MX.

-SWIFT Translator is a light footprint solution for validation and mapping to and from any SWIFT and non-SWIFT format.
-You can fond more information here.
+Swift Translator is a light footprint solution for validation and mapping to and from any Swift and non-Swift format.
+You can find more information here.

 What messages are in scope of the In-flow Translation service and when are they live?